Compressed representation of Learning Spaces: Learning Spaces enjoy a second type of compression

-(16) \quad In any lattice ${\cal L}$ derived from a Learning Space it follows\footnote{A priori more general, this follows in any {\it locally upper distributive} lattice ${\cal L}$ (synonyms are {\it locally free} or {\it join distributive}).
+(20) \quad In any lattice ${\cal L}$ derived from a Learning Space it follows\footnote{A priori more general, this follows in any {\it locally upper distributive} lattice ${\cal L}$.
 But any such lattice is ``isomorphic'' to a lattice derived from a Learning Space, see e.g. [KLS, p.77].
-Thus we may as well give the proof in the current, crisper Learning Space setting.} from $P \mapsto R$ that $R \mapsto P$.
+Thus we may as well give the proof in the current Learning Space setting.} from $P \mapsto R$ that $R \mapsto P$.

-Pictorially the symmetry of the relation $\mapsto$ amounts to the validity of the implication at stake in Figure 4.
+Pictorially the symmetry of the relation $\mapsto$ amounts to the validity of the implication at stake in Figure 6.

-{\it Proof of (16)}.
+{\it Proof of (20)}.
 By definition $P \mapsto R$ means $M(P) \wedge R = R_\ast$.
 As before let $P = P_\ast \cup \{m\}$, and let $R = R_\ast \cup \{m_0\}$.
 We shall show that $m_0 =m$.
-Then $M(R) = M(P)$, hence $M(R) \wedge P = M(P) \wedge P = P_\ast$, hence $R \mapsto P$.
+Then $M(R) = \cup \{K \in {\cal K} : m_0 \not\in K \} = \cup \{K \in{\cal K} : m \not\in K\} = M(P)$, hence $M(R) \wedge P = M(P) \wedge P = P_\ast$, hence $R \mapsto P$.